A Complete Guide to Paying for College

-Unfortunately, the cost of college tuition has been rising.
-According to the latest data from the National Center for Education Statistics (NCES), in the 2018-2019 school year, the average annual tuition, room and board and fee rates for full-time undergraduate students in public college were $18,383.
-That’s an increase from $14,405 a decade prior.
+Unfortunately, the cost of college tuition is still high.
+According to the latest data from the National Center for Education Statistics (NCES), in the 2022-2023 school year, the average annual tuition, room and board and fee rates for full-time undergraduate students in public college were $9,800.

 The good news is, there are plenty of ways to cover college costs without taking out a loan or paying a significant amount out of pocket.
 Many students pay their entire college tuition through gift aid like grants and scholarships.